Dzhango/goal-collector/README.md

 # Full Stack Template

-The essential full stack template for any hackathon — just the basics.
+The essential full stack template for any hackathon, just the basics.

 ## What is this?